DatingNav

 Still Deciding?

-This ranking is based on 30-day testing with real male profiles across three cities.
+This ranking is based on public data, industry research, and our editorial evaluation.
+All statistics sourced from verified public data.
 Prices verified March 2026.
 This article contains affiliate links — we earn a commission if you sign up at no extra cost to you.
 Our rankings are independent.